Gets the primary clipboard of the widget.

 Handle with care.
 Note that the natural height of a height-for-width widget will generally be a smaller size than the minimum height, since the required height for the natural width is generally smaller than the required height for the minimum width.

-Use #gtk_widget_measure
+Use Gtk::Widget#measure

 if you want to support baseline alignment.

-Returns the widgets previous sibling.
+Returns the widget’s previous sibling.

-Gets the primary clipboard of @widget.
+Gets the primary clipboard of the widget.

-This is a utility function to get the primary clipboard object
+This is a utility function to get the primary clipboard object for the display that widget is using.

-Note that this function always works, even when @widget is not realized yet.
+Note that this function always works, even when widget is not realized yet.

 Flags the widget for a rerun of the Gtk::Widget#size_allocate